w2truitt/RqmtMgmt/DASHBOARD_ENHANCEMENT_TRACKING.md

 -- Test execution summary
 SELECT
     COUNT(*) as TotalExecutions,
-    SUM(CASE WHEN OverallResult = 0 THEN 1 ELSE 0 END) as PassedCount,
+    SUM(CASE WHEN OverallResult = 'Passed' THEN 1 ELSE 0 END) as PassedCount,
-    SUM(CASE WHEN OverallResult = 1 THEN 1 ELSE 0 END) as FailedCount
+    SUM(CASE WHEN OverallResult = 'Failed' THEN 1 ELSE 0 END) as FailedCount
 FROM TestCaseExecutions
-WHERE TestRunId IN (SELECT Id FROM TestRuns WHERE Status = 1);
+WHERE TestRunSessionId IN (SELECT Id FROM TestRunSessions WHERE Status = 'Completed');
 ```

 ---